nicfv/Psychart/src/README.md

 Importantly, if there is missing data in one field, for example if dry bulb temperature has not been reporting for the last 5 minutes, no new states are calculated, and no new data is plotted in Psychart for the last 5 minutes to avoid the display of inaccurate data.

 Psychart works best both visually and practically when observing a narrow span of time.
 If Psychart is loading very slowly, try to decrease the _Time range_ in Grafana.
 Both absolute and relative time spans are accepted by Psychart.
-If the data still seems too cluttered, try disabling the line that connects the series, reducing the point radius, or reducing the amount of data series rendered on a single panel.
+If the data still seems too cluttered, try disabling connecting points with a line, reducing the point radius, or reducing the amount of data series rendered on a single panel.

+If data seems to be hidden, make sure that the graph bounds encompass the range of all the data.
+Also, double check to make sure that none of the series are disabled in the legend.
+If they are, click on their series name to re-render them onto Psychart.

 Finally, if there are issues after upgrading to a newer version of Psychart, (for example the regions are not being rendered) try to open the panel editor, reapply your customization settings, and save the panel.
 Sometimes, the panel options are not properly stored from version to version.